Kaniska1/memento/README.md

 ---

+## Portfolio Demo Flow

+For a short demo:

+1. Open **For You** and explain the hybrid recommendation score.
+2. Bookmark a recommendation directly from its poster.
+3. Mark another recommendation as seen.
+4. Rate or like a film and show that it enters Watched automatically.
+5. Open the Diary and demonstrate rewatches/reviews.
+6. Show Watchlist filtering and custom lists.
+7. Upload a Letterboxd export and show TMDB matching/manual review.
+8. Show the deployed ML health metadata and automatic retraining state.

+This demonstrates the product, full-stack engineering, data migration, and ML lifecycle without turning the demo into a code tour.

+---

 ## Roadmap

-The core portfolio product is feature-complete.
-Remaining work is primarily production deployment, monitoring, and further model evaluation with larger real-world datasets.
+The core portfolio product is feature-complete and deployed.

+Future work is focused on:

+- production monitoring and observability
+- richer recommendation evaluation
+- larger real-world training datasets
+- additional model experiments
+- improved cold-start recommendation strategies

 ---

 ## Author

 Built by **Kaniska Mitra**.